xeor/ninjab/bin/README.md

-bashrc
+ninjab
 ======

-bashrc tool scripts
+ninjab tool scripts
 -------------------

-The script inside this directory is ment for bashrc specific tasks, like building rpms
+The script inside this directory is ment for ninjab specific tasks, like building rpms